cloudfoundry/diego-release/README.md

 ##<a name="tls-configuration"></a>TLS Configuration

 Diego Release can be configured to require TLS for communication with etcd.
-To enable or disable TLS communication with etcd, the `diego.etcd.require_ssl` and `diego.<component>.etcd.require_ssl` properties should be set to `true` or `false`.
+To enable or disable TLS communication with etcd, the `etcd.require_ssl` and `diego.bbs.etcd.require_ssl` properties should be set to `true` or `false`.
 By default, Diego has `require_ssl` set to `true`.
 When `require_ssl` is `true`, the operator must generate TLS certificates and keys for the etcd server and its clients.

 TLS and mutual authentication can also be enabled between etcd peers.
-To enable or disable this, the `diego.etcd.peer_require_ssl` property should be set to `true` or `false`.
+To enable or disable this, the `etcd.peer_require_ssl` property should be set to `true` or `false`.
 By default, Diego has `peer_require_ssl` set to `true`.
 When `peer_require_ssl` is set to `true`, the operator must provide TLS certificates and keys for the cluster members.
 The CA, server certificate,